AbhxyDxs/programming-lab/LabCycle1 - Arranged/README.md

     d) List ordinal value of each element of a word

-9) Count occurance of each word in a line of text.
+9) Count occurrence of each word in a line of text.

 10) Prompt the user for a list of integers for all values greater than 100, store "over" instead.

-11) Store a list of first name, count occurance of 'a' within the list
+11) Store a list of first name, count occurrence of 'a' within the list

-12) Get a string from an input string, where all occurance of first character replaced with '$' except first character (Example Onion => Oni$n)
+12) Get a string from an input string, where all occurrence of first character replaced with '$' except first character (Example Onion => Oni$n)

 13) Create a string from a given string, where first and last characters exchanged (Example python => nythop)